OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/active-directory/develop/active-directory-protocols-oauth-code.md

 ```
 {
   "error": "invalid_resource",
-  "error_description": "AADSTS50001: The application named https://foo.microsoft.com/mail.read was not found in the tenant named 295e01fc-0c56-4ac3-ac57-5d0ed568f872.
-This can happen if the application has not been installed by the administrator of the tenant or consented to by any user in the tenant.
-You might have sent your authentication request to the wrong tenant.\r\nTrace ID: ef1f89f6-a14f-49de-9868-61bd4072f0a9\r\nCorrelation ID: b6908274-2c58-4e91-aea9-1f6b9c99347c\r\nTimestamp: 2016-04-11 18:59:01Z",
+  "error_description": "AADSTS50001: hello application named https://foo.microsoft.com/mail.read was not found in hello tenant named 295e01fc-0c56-4ac3-ac57-5d0ed568f872.
+This can happen if hello application has not been installed by hello administrator of hello tenant or consented tooby any user in hello tenant.
+You might have sent your authentication request toohello wrong tenant.\r\nTrace ID: ef1f89f6-a14f-49de-9868-61bd4072f0a9\r\nCorrelation ID: b6908274-2c58-4e91-aea9-1f6b9c99347c\r\nTimestamp: 2016-04-11 18:59:01Z",
   "error_codes": [
     50001
   ],